 Clients must be familiar with the following responsibilities and must agree to follow all Regulatory and Exchange rules:

-It is always the client's responsibility to review their account daily, through Apex Clearing or BNP Paribas (the clearing firms) at their websites http://online.apexclearing.com and http://www.bnpparibas.com to compare the information shown there versus the information displayed on the trading software.
-If there is any discrepancy of any kind, including but not limited to; current equity, buying power, or positions the client must contact AutoShares prior to acting on any information that does not match.
+It is always the client's responsibility to review their account daily, through Apex Clearing (the clearing firm) at their website https://apexclearing.com and compare the information shown there versus the information displayed on the trading software.
+If there is any discrepancy of any kind, including but not limited to; current equity, buying power, or positions the client must contact ViewTrade Securities (VTS) prior to acting on any information that does not match.
 Also if you ever believe for any reason that anything is incorrect in your account, please make sure you always contact us before acting.
 If a client acts before contacting us to verify the validity of their account information or fails to review their account on a daily basis, any issues that arise as a result of not reviewing their information or contacting our firm in a timely manner will be solely the client's responsibility.

 Clients are solely responsible for any order placed in their account or by their user.
 Clients must be sure to keep their user names and passwords secure and not allow any other party to have access to that information.
 Any trades placed in the client's user or account are considered valid.
 The client account will be responsible for any execution or cancellation on those orders, regardless of the timing of that order.
 Limit orders placed and left outstanding in client accounts may be executed at any time, including in pre-market or after-hours trading.
 Clients are responsible for cancelling any order they do not want to be executed.